NiklasRosenstein/slap/docs/docs/configuration.md

 ## Python Packages

-Python packages are configured with a `package.yaml` file.
-Most of the information will be rendered into the `setup.py` file when running the `shore update` command.
+Python packages are configured with a `package.yml` file.
+Most of the information will be rendered into the `setup.py` file when running the `shore pkg update` command.

 ```yaml
 name: my-package